INL/chaining-search/README.md

 ```
 pip install virtualenv
 ```
-Switch to the folder when you unzipped the project code (your copied that location at the beginning):
+Switch to the folder where you unzipped the project code (your copied that location at the beginning):

 ```
 cd <project location>